 In order to determine kH for a given solution, chemists measure the solubility of a gas in solution as the pressure of the gas above the solution is carefully changed.
 For extremely volatile gases, this determination can be very tricky, so chemists are constantly looking for new experimental methods that will yield more accurate results.
 To determine Henry's law constants, chemists may use a method called "headspace analysis", in which a solution is heated to a specific temperature in a sealed container.
-Gases that are volative (take gas form) above the temperature will evaporate from the solution into the headspace above the liquid surface.
-This gas is then captured, and its components are separated and analyzed using chomatograph and mass spectrometers.
+Gases that are volatile (take gas form) above the temperature will evaporate from the solution into the headspace above the liquid surface.
+This gas is then captured, and its components are separated and analyzed using chomatography and mass spectrometers.

 When we dissolve either a gas or a solid in a liquid, the solubility depends in a large extent on the temperature of the solvent.
-Increasing or decreasing temperature, is usally a matter of adding (or withdrawing) energy from the system.
+Increasing or decreasing temperature, is usually a matter of adding (or withdrawing) energy from the system.
 A complete description of any chemical reaction must include energy as one of the factors:

 reactants → products + energy